Akstrov/blog/_posts/2023-6-27-recursion-magic.md

 newGuess = ((2 * guess) + (x / (guess * guess))) / 3
 ```

-Since we have already explained the algorithmic magic of recursion in the square root calculation

-, implementing the cube root calculation becomes straightforward.
+Since we have already explained the algorithmic magic of recursion in the square root calculation, implementing the cube root calculation becomes straightforward.
 We can utilize a similar structure with a few adjustments.

 ```scheme
 (define (cbrt x)